 Occasionally there’s a raft of letters and emails sent to people registered at Companies House claiming they need to pay a fee to remain on a register.
-The people sending the communications may have a register, but it isn’t the official registry for limited companies in the UK.
+The people sending the communications may have a register, but it is not the official registry for limited companies in the UK.

 What does the letter or email contain?

 The letter or email will more than likely ask you to pay a fee to remain on a register.
-Because the company may have used your Companies House registration number and other publicly available details, it can look like it’s from us – but it isn’t.
+Because the company may have used your Companies House registration number and other publicly available details, it can look like it’s from us – but it is not.